DimitriObeid/Bash-Utils-NG/README.md

 # Bash-Utils-NG
-A complete rewrite of my previous project, Bash Utils
+A complete rewrite of my previous project: Bash Utils